A brief history of Festival of Learning and Adult Learners' Week

 In 2013, Adult Learners’ Week grew to incorporate a 2-month Festival of Learning with the purpose of engaging learners, providers and policy makers for more than just a week each year.

 Two years later, Adult Learners’ Week changed its name to Festival of Learning to better represent the year-long calendar of activities and to attract new audiences.
+And June became known as Have a Go Month.

-In 2017, we mark our 25th year, and Festival of Learning continues to celebrate achievements and host award ceremonies.
+In 2017, we marked our 25th year, and Festival of Learning continues to celebrate achievements and host award ceremonies.
 It continues to inspire people nationwide into lifelong learning and prominently showcases the positive and transformational impact it can have on lives.